 Tattie is another word for potato, commonly used across Scotland.
 Scottish Tattie Scones are the other famous dish from Scotland.

 For the third day of making Tea Time Snacks with Potato as the main ingredient, I have something from Scottish cuisine.
 I had an idea of making each day from different countries, somehow I repeated our own cuisine twice.

-These Scottish Tattie Fritters are almost like our own potato bajji, however the difference lies in using sparking water to mix the batter.
+These Scottish Tattie Fritters are almost like our own potato bajji, however, the difference lies in using sparkling water to mix the batter.
 That ensures the fritters to be crispy and nice for a longer time.
 The best part was that even Chinnu loved it.

 Enjoy these Scottish Tattie Fritters for Tea Time and relax!

 My inspiration is Tartantastes's post.
 The author shares her childhood memories.
 She says Malt vinegar a classic British condiment makes a great side for this snack.

 - 2 large Potatoes sliced as thin circles

 - 2 cups All Purpose Flour / Maida